 Most European cities bustling with life, have beautiful architecture and interesting stories to tell.
 However, very few cities can so palpably transcend through time as Krakow does.
 A city that has been the nucleus of myths from time immemorial, Krakow holds close to its beautiful traditions and tales.

 While Warsaw is the capital of Poland, Krakow has always been the capital of kingdoms and their dynasties over the centuries, making it the cultural capital of the country.
 Since commercialization has not swapped the city from its tradition, Krakow has a lot to offer that distinguishes it from other European cities.
 Krakow also happens to be one of the only cities not decimated by Germany, unlike Warsaw, allowing it to retain most of its cultural edifices.

-Krakow’s tourist spots are quite safe for women as they constantly patrolled by police.
+Krakow’s tourist spots are quite safe for women as they are constantly patrolled by police.
 There’s a lot you can explore in the city on your own or with a guide.
 However, racism (not more than that of any other European city) is present in pockets.
-It’s safe to tour the city quiet late in the nights, as long you’re on the main roads.
+It’s safe to tour the city quite late at the night, as long you’re on the main roads.

 Krakow Travel Guide: Budget Stay & Food Options

 |Airfare: Rs.
 50,000 (roundtrip)|

 |Budget stays Approx Rs.
 1500, Ibis Budget, Hotel Faust, Secret Garden hostel, High Life Hostel|

 |Places to eat: Starka restaurant (Polish vodka, pork roast, beef cheek) Pod Aniolami (fine dining- hazelnut vodka, mushroom soup, duck roast) Alchemia (American breakfast), Pizzatopia (vegan friendly-make your own pizza), Cheder (Israeli coffee/ Moroccan tea, baklava)|